 Pioneer also includes “Control Function with HDMI” which can do such things as optimize the outputted video signal, turn on the flat-panel TV and optimize the video and audio quality of stored content from a PC or USB drive.
 But it won’t work if you don’t have a compatible Pioneer flat-panel, TV or amplifier (I don’t have any of these).

-Bottom line: At $159 retail, the Pioneer BDP-150 Network Enabled Blu-ray 3D Disc Player is a competent Blu-ray player that performs its task of delivering high-resolution 1080p video with multichannel sound well.
+At 9 retail, the Pioneer BDP-150 Network Enabled Blu-ray 3D Disc Player is a competent Blu-ray player that performs its task of delivering high-resolution 1080p video with multichannel sound well.
 The additional offline/online content access can be thought of as an unexpected bonus.

 - Optional wireless module available